MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 > [!WARNING]
 > Because `dotfuscator.exe` refers to the graphical user interface (GUI) in Dotfuscator 5 but refers to the command line interface (CLI) in Dotfuscator 6, be careful when updating build scripts shared across multiple machines.
 >
-> A machine with Dotfuscator 5 installed that runs a script updated for Dotfuscator 6 will cause the script to launch the graphical user interface, instead of the intended command line interface. **This may cause the build to succeed despite not applying Dotfuscator's protection, meaning your output packages will NOT be protected.**
+> A machine with Dotfuscator 5 installed that runs a script updated for Dotfuscator 6 causes the script to launch the graphical user interface, instead of the intended command line interface. **This may cause the build to succeed despite not applying Dotfuscator's protection, meaning your output packages will NOT be protected.**
 >
 > In other cases, it could instead cause a build failure.
 >